abretucorazon/cafemarvin/src/pages/posts/lesson-learned-6-social-anxiety-antidote.md

 In summary,

-> Love yourself unconditionally,
+> Love yourself,
 >
 > Listen to your heart,
 >
 > Know thyself,
 >
-> Live your life according to your DNA
+> Live according to your DNA